InfTkm/ethereum-lab1/README.md

 ### Due: Monday, March 30, 2020
 ### 10 Points

-**Learning Objective:** In this lab the student will set up an Ethereum development environment (using Truffle and Ganache) and deploy two smart contracts to an Ethereum test blockchain.
+**Learning Objectives:** In this lab the student will set up an Ethereum development environment (using Truffle and Ganache) and deploy three smart contracts to an Ethereum test blockchain.
 The smart contracts will be written in the Solidity programming language.